mohe2015/webdriverbidi/README.md

-# webdriverbidi
+# Oxibidi

-Rust browser automation through the WebDriver BiDi protocol.
+Oxibidi is a Rust library for browser automation using the WebDriver BiDi protocol.
+It enables developers to control browsers like Firefox and Chrome by leveraging the bidirectional WebSocket-based communication introduced in WebDriver BiDi.